 - members of the national Wellbeing Walks scheme

 Walks are open to all and everyone is welcome.
 Walking can help you get more physically active in a safe, enjoyable way whatever your abilities.
 It’s also a great way of getting to know your local neighbourhood and making new friends - which is the main reason that many of our walkers join us.

 Please contact if you are new to walking with us or have additional needs.
 Please arrive ten minutes early if you are joining us for the first time for a one-off registration.

 How far do we walk?

-Our walks usually last about 90 minutes and vary in length but would be unlikely to be over 3 miles.
+Our 90 minutes walks vary in length but would be unlikely to be over 3 miles.
 Our walk leaflets give information on the length of the walk, whether there is likely be mud or rough surfaces to walk on and an idea of the steepness of any slopes.
 Stiles are very occasionally included in our walks.
 Look out for the stile symbol in our leaflets.

 Walks are taken at an easy pace, with plenty of time to admire some of the sights along the way.
 The walk leaders have always walked the route in advance and usually have some interesting information to pass on as we walk round.
 Sometimes local experts join us to pass on more information.